InternetMaximalism/intmax2-docs/developers-hub/intmax-block-builder/full-netwrok.md

 The Block Builder node is a critical component responsible for submitting blocks to the INTMAX Network.

-This guide provides step-by-step instructions for setting up and running an INTMAX2 Block Builder using the automated setup script **in Full Network Mode.** If you are looking for more flexible server-side management or want to deploy multiple Block Builders across different environments, please refer to the **Standalone Mode** documentation instead.
+This guide provides step-by-step instructions for setting up and running an INTMAX2 Block Builder using the automated setup script in **Full Network Mode.** If you are looking for more flexible server-side management or want to deploy multiple Block Builders across different environments, please refer to the **Standalone Mode** documentation instead.

-**Note**: We offer two versions: Mainnet and Testnet.
+**Note**: We offer two versions: **Mainnet** and **Testnet**.
 Please make sure not to confuse them.

 ## Key Features